chadgeary/oneshots/examples/k3s/README.md

 A budget-friendly k3s cluster in aws with a single `terraform apply`:

-- ~$15/month
-- self-healing nodes
+- < $20/month with free tier resources and spot nodes
-- duckdns.org domain with letsencrypt wildcard certificate
-- support for AWS IRSA
-- autoscaling workers
-- secure istio ingress gateway and mTLS mesh
+- TLS w/ istio, duckdns, and letsencrypt

 ## requirements